apache/couchdb/share/doc/src/api/document/common.rst

     }

 .. http:put:: /{db}/{docid}
+  :synopsis: Creates a new document or new version of an existing document

   The :method:`PUT` method creates a new named document, or creates a new revision of the existing document.
 Unlike the :post:`/{db}`, you